 Natrelle breast implants come with a lifetime product replacement guarantee.
 If your saline or silicone implant deflates or ruptures due to a loss of implant shell integrity, Allergan will replace it with any style of size for free.

-In addition, by purchasing Natrelle saline or silicone breast implants, the patient is automatically enrolled in Allergan’s ConfidencePlus warranty program, which includes 10 years of financial assistance and up to $1,200 for expenses not covered by insurance.
+In addition, by purchasing Natrelle saline or silicone breast implants, the patient is automatically enrolled in Allergan’s ConfidencePlus warranty program, which includes 10 years of financial assistance and up to $3,500 for expenses not covered by insurance in the event of implant rupture or deflation.
 For an additional fee, patients can enroll in Allergan’s ConfidencePlus Premier warranty program, which includes 10 years of financial assistance, up to $2,400 for expenses not covered by insurance and contralateral implant replacement.